 - AASB 9 Financial Instruments includes requirements for the classification and measurement of financial assets resulting from the first part of Phase 1 of the project to replace AASB 139 Financial Instruments: Recognition and Measurement.
-AASB 9 will become mandatory for the 30 June 2014 financial statements.
-Retrospective application is generally required, although there are exceptions, particularly if the entity adopts the standard for the year ended 30 June 2012 or earlier.
-The Fund has not yet determined the potential effect of the standard. - AASB 13 Fair Value Measurement includes a definition of fair value and provides guidance on fair value measurement.
-AASB 13 will become mandatory for the 30 June 2014 financial statements.
-This standard is applied prospectively.
-The Fund has not yet determined the potential effect of the standard.
+AASB 9 will become mandatory for the Fund's 30 June 2016 financial statements.
+Retrospective application is generally required, although there are exceptions, particularly if the entity adopts the standard for the year ended 30 June 2013 or earlier.
+The Fund has not yet determined the potential effect of the standard. - AASB 10 Consolidated Financial Statements, AASB 11 Joint Arrangements, AASB 12 Disclosure of Interests in Other Entities and AASB 13 Fair Value Measurement are effective for annual periods beginning 1 January 2013.
+AASB 13 explains how to measure fair value when required to by other AASBs.
+It does not introduce new fair value measurements, nor does it eliminate the practicability exceptions to fair value that currently exist in certain standards.
+The Fund has not yet determined the potential effect of the revised standards.